 Several men, employees of the royal trunk maker, were working in the room beneath the skylight, patiently carpentering the wooden carcasses, engineering the moving parts, covering the wood with leather, and decorating and protecting the leather with rows of brass studs.
 Although they were absorbed in what they were doing, the clank of the chain that the wolf was dragging behind it made them look up.
 Fleeing from the room in terror they closed the door firmly behind them.

-But the jump was futile: the chain round the wolf’s collar had become entangled in the brace supporting the signboard, and it fell fatally short of the window.
-Plummeting down to the street it hit the pavement with sickening force.
+But the jump was futile, for the chain round the wolf’s collar had become entangled in the brace supporting the signboard, and it fell fatally short of the window.
+Plummeting down to the street, it hit the pavement with sickening force.
 For a while it gasped and writhed.
 Then it ceased to move.